tu-delft-library/il-master-thesis-guide/book/4a-read.md

 Adapted from "<a href="https://www.tudelft.nl/tulib/managing-your-information/reading-for-research" target=_blank>Reading for Research</a>" by <a href="https://www.tudelft.nl/library/" target=_blank>TU Delft Library Education Support</a> is licensed under <a href=https://creativecommons.org/licenses/by-sa/4.0/ target=_blank>CC-BY-SA 4.0</a><br><br>

 ## Step 2: Close Reading, Note-taking and Updating Your Search
+What is it: Close reading, also called active reading, is a deliberate, focused and slow type of reading where you carefully examine a text to understand it - which includes actively asking yourself questions about the text, annotating/circling the text and taking notes while reading.
+It requires you to understand the authors’ thought sequence, how different parts of the text relate to each other, and what data and argumentation the conclusions are based on.
+After you have close read a source you should be able to understand and summarise it.
+This may require multiple re-reads, and perhaps looking up  terminology or parts that you do not understand yet in other resources.

+When to use it: To really understand a text (and as a start to summarise it and gather key bits such as quotes and findings, that will help you answer some of your specific information search questions).

 Close reading is a more focused and slow type of reading which includes actively asking yourself questions about the text and taking notes while reading.
 Reserve this type of reading for articles you have selected, scanned and deemed highly relevant for your project.
 After you have close read a source you should be able to understand and summarise it.
 When you do close reading, you often combine active reading and asking questions with techniques like skimming and scanning.
 Before close reading the full article, make sure you have done an initial scan of all the relevant sections.
 Focus first on the abstract, discussion and conclusion before moving on to the rest of the article to make it easier to understand the contents and goals of the article before diving further into it.